ibm-cloud-docs/virtualization/what-hyper-v.md

 # What is Hyper-V?
 {: #what-is-hyper-v}

-Hyper-V is a virtualization system for the Windows 2008 Server Datacenter Edition that allows a single physical server to host multiple virtual machines all running their own Operating System.
+Hyper-V is a virtualization system for the Windows that allows a single physical server to host multiple virtual machines all running their own Operating System.